Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_14_Differential_and_Enrichment_Analysis_of_gene_with_GSEA/GSEA.md

 1. Expression Dataset

     Expression Datasets contain features(genes or probes), samples, and an expression value for each feature in each sample.
-This dataset is accepted in the following formats: res, gcl, pcl, or txt.
+This dataset is accepted in the following formats: res, gcl, pcl, or txt.[3]

 2. Phenotype Labels

     Phenotype Label datasets contain phenotype labels and associates each sample with a phenotype.
-This dataset is accepted in the following format: cls
+This dataset is accepted in the following format: cls[3]

 3. Gene Sets

     Gene Sets contain one or more gene sets.
-Each gene set contains the given gene sets name and a list of features(genes or probes) This dataset is accepted in the following format: gmx, gmt, or grp.
+Each gene set contains the given gene sets name and a list of features(genes or probes) This dataset is accepted in the following format: gmx, gmt, or grp.[3]

 4. Chip Annotations(Optional)

     Chip Annotations are the only optional dataset not required by GSEA to run.
 Chip Annotations list each identifier on a platform along with its matching HGNC chip symbol.
-This dataset is accepted in the following format: chip
+This dataset is accepted in the following format: chip [3]

 #### 2) Set Analysis Parameters and Run Program<a name="2332"></a>
 Running GSEA is an easy and simple process.
 Once the datasets have been loaded into the program, a few required parameters need to be set: